Anthem vs. Blue Cross Blue Shield: What's the Difference?

 Average rates were collected based on data from the Centers for Medicare & Medicaid Services (CMS) public use files (PUFs).
 Plans and providers for which county-level data was included in the CMS Crosswalk file were used in our analysis; those excluded from this data set may not appear.
 For states that don't use the federal marketplace, data was obtained and analyzed based on state-run marketplaces.
 Average rates are for a 40-year-old with a Silver plan.

-Cost data for Medicare Advantage plans was sourced from the Centers for Medicare & Medicaid Services (CMS) public use files (PUFs).
+Cost data for Medicare Advantage plans came from the Centers for Medicare & Medicaid Services (CMS) public use files (PUFs).
 Average costs are for plans with prescription drug coverage.
 Employer-sponsored plans, Health Care Prepayment Plans (HCPPs), Medicare-Medicaid Plans (MMPs), PACE plans, sanctioned plans and Special Needs Plans are excluded.

 Rates were obtained using public use files (PUFs) from the Centers for Medicare & Medicaid Services (CMS).
 Employer-sponsored and sanctioned plans are excluded from this analysis.